-Ok made the definition of freedom of expression as it is defined in the European Council Charter of Fundamental Rights.
-He presented some examples from the decisions of the Supreme Court and European Court of Human Rights (ECtHR) and added: “We request immediate acquittal.
+Ok predicated his defense of Beyarslan on Turkey’s obligation to protect freedom of expression as articulated by the European Council Charter of Fundamental Rights.
+“We request immediate acquittal.
 Turkey has recognized the ECtHR as a supreme court 30 years ago.
 However, it has violated its decisions more than any country since then.
 This court is bound by Article 10 of the European Convention of Human Rights, which protects individuals' right to freedom of expression.
 If your court decides contrariwise, it will violate the decision of the convention, which you are bound by.”

 Beyarslan: Signing a petition falls within the scope of freedom of expression

-Özlem Beyarslan submitted her defense statement after Ok's request to merge her case with other academics' cases which are tried at İstanbul 13.
-High Criminal Court.
-Beyarslan was asked what her occupation was when she signed the petition.
-She answered: “I am an associate at Boğaziçi University Mathematics Department.
+Beyarslan then rose to give her statement of defense.
+“I am an associate at Boğaziçi University Mathematics Department.
 I was deeply moved by the human rights violations in the South-eastern part of Turkey since the summer of 2015.
 I followed my conscience and signed the peace petition.
 It was an exercise of my right to freedom of expression which is protected under the constitution.”

-She added: “It is very clear that there is no crime here.
+She went on to note that “It is very clear that there is no crime here.
 I am not associated with any terrorist organization.
 It is absurd to claim that I signed the petition with someone else's instruction.
 I request my acquittal.”

 Judge (J): What does “intended and planned” mean?